tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/_index.md

 Similar to any API integration, you can customize your checkout according to your shop's needs and the customer stays on your site during the purchase and payment process.
 To integrate this option you must have a PayU Business account and advanced programming skills.

-Access multiple payment methods (varies per country), including credit cards, bank transfers, and cash payments.
+Access multiple payment methods (varies per country), including credit cards, bank transfers e cash payments.

 ![API integration](/assets/api1-en.png)

-## Initial settings
+## Configurações iniciais {#initial-settings}
-PayU allows you to integrate with the transactional gateway, available payment tools and Consultas by developing a web site in Java ou PHP.
-It is critical that sensitive transaction data such as credit card number, expiration date, are not stored.
-It is recommended to follow [PCI DSS’ best practices](https://www.pcisecuritystandards.org/documents/PCI_DSS_V2.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf) (Payment Card Industry Data Security Standard).
+PayU allows you to integrate with the transactional gateway, available payment tools and Consultas by developing a web site in Java ou PHP. É fundamental que os dados confidenciais da transação, como número do cartão de crédito e data de validade, não sejam armazenados.
+Recomenda-se seguir as [Melhores práticas do PCI DSS](https://www.pcisecuritystandards.org/documents/PCI_DSS_V2.0_Best_Practices_for_Maintaining_PCI_DSS_Compliance.pdf) (Payment Card Industry Data Security Standard).

 ### Java
 To integrate with the API, the SDK relies on the Apache's library `HttpClient` which also relies on the libraries `HttpCore`, `CommonsLoggin` e `CommonsCodec`.